 The Convergence Insufficiency Treatment Trial (CITT)

 Studies estimate that approximately 10% of the population has a vision deficit called convergence insufficiency (CI).
 CI makes it difficult to sustain focus when looking at something close.
 The Convergence Insufficiency Treatment Trial (CITT) is a groundbreaking clinical study that has revolutionized the way we understand and treat convergence insufficiency, a common vision disorder that affects the ability to focus on near objects.
-As a local optometry clinic in Bellflower, we feel it's crucial to share the groundbreaking findings of this trial with our patients and our community.
+We feel it's crucial to share the groundbreaking findings of this trial with our patients and our community.
 In this detailed paragraph, we'll explore the trial's background, methodology, and key findings, along with their implications for optometry practices like ours.

 CITT Methodology and Treatment Groups